 (Face to face creative writing workshops.
 Monthly from October 2021 to July 2022)

 This higher-level course has been designed for writers who have completed either the Creative Writing Programme, an undergraduate or a masters programme in creative writing, or who have work in progress and can show they are capable of working at this advanced level.

-All courses have their own interactive learning page on our website where writers can access course materials and submit work.
-The Writers’ Forum allows writers to communicate with each other, share work and communicate with their tutor.
+All courses have their own interactive learning page on our website where writers can communicate, access course materials and submit work.

-In May of each year the Creative Writing Programme runs a Publishing Day, where you can explore routes into publishing for fiction, creative non-fiction and short stories.
+In May of each year the Creative Writing Programme runs a Publishing Day, where you can discuss routes into publishing for fiction, creative non-fiction and short stories with publishing professionals.
 If you are working towards publication or seeking representation for a finished manuscript, Publishing Day is open to all students on the Creative Writing Programme.
 Fee for Publishing Day plus a one to one consultation: £50.

 One year in monthly sessions (3 hours) on Wednesday evenings 6pm-9pm